canonical/mir/doc/using_mir_on_android.md

 Mir Usage of Android Drivers
 ----------------------------

-Mir relies on the libhybris library to use android symbols
+Mir relies on the libhybris library to use the android drivers.
+This allows the drivers to use the bionic libc while Mir itself uses the standard gnu libc.

 Mir Display Modes
 -----------------